-Stevia is Sweet.
+Stevia is Sweet

 Stevia is a plant from the sunflower family that is native to Paraguay.
 South American natives have used stevia as a sweetener in its raw, unprocessed form for hundreds of years.
 They call it “k’aa h’ee,” which means sweet leaf or honey leaf.
 Dr M.S.
-Bertoni botanically described Stevia rebaudiana (Bertoni) and named the plant in 1905 in honour of Paraguayan chemist Dr Rebaudi.
+Bertoni botanically described Stevia rebaudiana (Bertoni) and named the plant in 1905 in honor of Paraguayan chemist Dr Rebaudi.
 The small green plant’s leaves have a delicious taste that can be 30 times sweeter than sugar.

 The leaf of the stevia plant has 9 to 12 sweet-tasting compounds known as steviol glycosides, including Stevioside (‘STV’) and Rebaudioside A, the sweetest and best tasting of the compounds.
 Very high purity (95% or higher) extracted from the stevia leaf is known as Reb A, which is used in powder or liquid form to raise the intensity of sweeteners in a food, beverage or tabletop sweetener and/or to improve taste.